Recommended Schools

 - Impact Martial arts in Bellingham, WA is led by my senior colleague Rives Thornton.

-☷ The Hōbyōkan of Dr. David Hall in Rockville, MD maintains a practice of Shindo Muso-ryū jo, Yagyu Shinkage-ryū heiho, and Kashima-shinden Jikishinkage-ryū kenjutsu.
-This is where I studied Jikishinkage-ryū before moving to Seattle.
+☷ The Hōbyōkan founded by Dr. David Hall in Rockville, MD maintains a practice of Shindō Muso-ryū jo, Yagyū Shinkage-ryū heihō, and Kashima-shinden Jikishinkage-ryū kenjutsu.
+This is where I studied Jiki Shinkage-ryū before moving to Seattle in 2016.

 Related study groups include:

-- The Ryūzukan is led by two of my Hōbyōkan sempai: Brian Wagner and Chris Covington.
+- The Ryūzukan is led by two of my Hōbyōkan sempai: Brian Wagner and Chris Covington; they are senior pracititioners of Daito-ryū aiki-jujutsu in the line of Tokimune Takeda and Kondo Katsuyuki.